 The OA Board in the U.S.A. and Brazil are all volunteers and do this work solely to benefit those they serve.
-OA has one part-time employee in the Tacoma, WA office.
 They all envision a world without poverty in which all persons have the freedom and opportunities to pursue happiness and maximize their potential.

 Carl Gann is a co-founder of Orphans Africa with his wife, Michele Torrey, and friend, Liza De Guzman.
-He began donating his spare time in 2007 to help the orphans and widows in Tanzania.
+He began donating his spare time in 2007 to help the orphans in Tanzania.
 This resulted in the creation of Orphans Africa in 2007.
 Carl has a Master’s degree in Rehabilitation Counseling from the University of Missouri and a Master’s degree in Religion from Graceland University.
-Carl continues his work as a rehabilitation counselor in the Tacoma and Seattle, Washington area.
 He is an ordained minister with Community of Christ.

 Michele Torrey is a co-founder of Orphans Africa, along with her husband Carl Gann and friend Liza De Guzman.
 Ever since she can remember, Michele has wanted to help the children of Africa.
 Having lived for ten years overseas and traveled to over thirty countries, Michele understands the challenges and rewards of working in partnership with other cultures.
 She is the author of twelve books for children and young adults, is a professional speaker and presenter, holds a B.S. in Microbiology and Immunology from the University of Washington, an M.A. in Religion from Graceland University, and is an ordained minister with Community of Christ.

 After a successful career as an IT pro, Pablo first volunteered as a science teacher with OA in Tanzania in 2009, a time when the Mwaji Secondary School was struggling for existence due to government restrictions.
 Through his resourcefulness and sheer determination, Pablo was able to help the school reopen, giving the children and the community hope.
-Pablo continues to volunteer for OA, not only in Tanzania, but from his home in Sao Paulo, Brazil, consulting with the Board of Directors on projects and organizational development and management.
+Pablo continues to volunteer for OA, not only in Tanzania, but from his home near Sao Paulo, Brazil, consulting with the Board of Directors on projects and organizational development and management.
 Together with his wife, Monica, Pablo works intensively to extend OA’s network into Latin America, spreading Orphans Africa’s vision and inspiring people to help OA projects.
 Pablo originated the Orphans Africa Mountain Biking Team which competes in various races around the world while raising funds for our orphan projects.
 Pablo is a world-class Master’s Champion mountain bike racer.

-Tacoma OA Volunteer Carol Stickney has brightened up our office on a weekly basis for several years!
-She provides valuable administrative assistance in the office.
+Tacoma OA Volunteer Carol Stickney has brightened up our office performing administrative work for several years!